geogeeks-au/geogeeks-au.github.io/2023/0705_qfield-osm.md

 homepage: true
 ---

-You’re invited to an evening of short talks from people using a variety of open source tools and datasets.
+Come join us for a casual evening of short talks from local geospatial practitioners.
-We’ll hear about building QField templates for geological mapping, striving for accurate road visualisation using OpenStreetMap data and more!

-This is a free casual event and there’ll be plenty of time to chat over pizza and drinks.
-Everyone is welcome!

-Please register so we can cater well :)
+We'll learn about a range of topics centred on open source tools and datasets, and have opportunity to meet fellow open geospatial enthusiasts!
+All are welcome.

 The speakers are:

+* **Ben Ritter:** OpenStreetMap's big forking problem: OSM centrelines to full streets
 * **Julien Perret:** Towards the harmonization of digital field data entry for geological mapping: an in-house QGIS-QField-based template
-* **Ben Ritter:** OSM's big forking problem: OSM centerlines to full streets
-* *Coming soon*
+* **Mark Jessell:** Delivering data using GeoServer with TerriaMap and custom systems

+After the talks we'll hang around to chat over pizza and drinks.
+The event is free and everyone is welcome, but please register so we can cater well!